sonic182/aioload/README.rst

 AIOload
 =======

-Load test tool using aiosonic_ http client. for drawing charts we use matplotlib and pandas.
+Load test tool using aiosonic_ http client.
+For drawing charts we use matplotlib and pandas.

 Usage of uvloop is highly recommended.